mrworldwide1/ShadyCargo/README.md

 - Migrants
 - Moonshine

-Common sense but this mod is for entertainment only; please don't actually buy or smuggle illegal items
+Common sense but this mod is just for fun; please don't actually buy or smuggle illegal items